-1.2.24 NI Water has forecast a marginal increase in total trade effluent volume in the PC15 period.
+1.2.24 NI Water has forecast a marginal increase in total trade effluent volume in the PC15 period though the forecast trade effluent volume in 2020-21 is lower than that forecast for 2014-15.
+NI Water has explained that the forecast trade effluent volume for 2014-15 includes retrospective billing of two large trade effluent customers.
 The forecast increase in trade effluent volume is due to the forecast increase in the number trade effluent consents which NI Water considers could be billable in the PC15 period.